Rooms with a View

 And when it came time to pick the windows that would provide those vital connections with the landscape, Herrmann selected Marvin.
 “We knew we would not have to compromise on window sizes and could get the exact sizes we envisioned—from oversized units to small operables,” she says.

 In fact, Marvin’s ability to provide exactly what Herrmann needed was paramount in creating the home’s crucial indoor/outdoor connection.
 For example, the kitchen uses large oversized windows rather than traditional upper cabinets to better capture panoramas and light.
-Meanwhile, a specialized tilt-turn window offers another connection to the outdoors.

 The interconnection is enhanced with monochromatic walls that unfold and move, revealing curated views and giving the illusion of more space.
 Combined with the oversized windows and doors that merge the house with the outdoors, the effect is one of intimacy and interest while maintaining its distinct simplicity.